AnonySE26/ScalPatchFinder/README.md

 # SPFinder: A Scalable and Effective System for Tracing Known Vulnerability Patches

-This repository contains the code and data sample for our submission: ScalPatchFinder: A Scalable and Effective Retrieval System for Security Vulnerability Patches.
+This repository contains the code and data sample for our submission: SPFinder: A Scalable and Effective System for Tracing Known Vulnerability Patches

 <p align="center">
     <img src="figs/overview2.png"  width=800>